 Wooden, Lift-Away Doors

 As beautiful as an outdoor ceremony may be, one tricky thing is that it's challenging to pull off the bride's grand entrance since it's difficult for her to stay hidden from guests.
 One way around it?
-A pair of doors and a couple a couple of gamely ushers!
-Such a sweet idea that's sure to elicit a ton of "Awwws" and amazing photos.
+A pair of doors and a couple of gamely ushers!
+Such a sweet idea that's sure to elicit a ton of "awwws" and amazing photos.

 This couple wanted their outdoor ceremony to feel small and intimate, so their wedding planner framed the seating area with boxwood hedges and found antique white barn doors for the entrance.
 Their florist added a heart-shaped floral wreath on the door to help welcome guests to the celebration.